mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 2. Why Virtual Threads?

-For people who already follows us, we made the same question on the article on [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/).
-However, we think that it is important to give a brief introduction to the problem that virtual threads are trying to solve.
+For people who already follow us, we asked the same question in the article on [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/).
+However, it is essential to briefly introduce the problem that virtual threads are trying to solve.

 The JVM is a multithreaded environment.
 As we may know, the JVM gives us an abstraction of OS threads through the type `java.lang.Thread`.
 Until Project Loom, every thread in the JVM is just a little wrapper around an OS thread.
-We can call such implementation of the `java.lang.Thread` type as _platform thread_.
+We can call the such implementation of the `java.lang.Thread` type as _platform thread_.

-The problem with platform thread is that they are expensive under a lot of points of view.
-First, they are expensive to create.
-Every time a platform thread is created, the OS must allocate a very large amount of memory (megabytes) in the stack to store the thread context, native, and Java call stacks.
+The problem with platform threads is that they are expensive from a lot of points of view.
+First, they are costly to create.
+Every time a platform thread is made, the OS must allocate a large amount of memory (megabytes) in the stack to store the thread context, native, and Java call stacks.
 This is due to the not resizable nature of the stack.
-Moreover, every time the scheduler preempts a thread from execution, this huge amount of memory must be moved around.
+Moreover, every time the scheduler preempts a thread from execution, this enormous amount of memory must be moved around.

-As we can imagine, this is a very expensive operation, both in space and time.
-In fact, th huge size of stacks frame is what really limit the number of threads that can be created.
-We can reach a `OutOfMemoryError` quite easily in Java, continuing creating new platform threads till the OS runs out of memory:
+As we can imagine, this is a costly operation, both in space and time.
+In fact, the massive size of the stack frame limits the number of threads that can be created.
+We can reach an `OutOfMemoryError` quite easily in Java, continually instantiating new platform threads till the OS runs out of memory:

 ```java
 private static void stackOverFlowErrorExample() {